Sergio de la Peña: Department of Defense

 De la Peña was surrogate for the Donald Trump 2016 presidential campaign, and was then part of the Trump transition team assigned to the United States Department of Defense.
+He joined the Defense Department on January 20, 2017, as a special assistant.
 In 2017, Defense Secretary James Mattis appointed De la Peña as deputy Assistant Secretary of Defense for the Western Hemisphere.